How It Works

-Treasuredays’ Treasure Hunts come as flexible packs.
-When you buy one, we will e-mail it straight back to you as a pdf file.
+Treasuredays’ treasure hunts come as flexible packs.
+When you buy one, we will e-mail it straight back to you as a PDF file.

 When you receive your pack, you can decide which sets of clues you want to use, print them off, and make as many copies as you need for the number of people/teams taking part.
-This means that as many people can take part as you want, and they can do the Hunt at any time.
+This means that as many people can take part as you want, and they can do the treasure hunt at any time.

-Our London and City treasure hunts are all done on foot, while the rural hunts require a car.
+Our London and City treasure hunts are all done on foot, while the rural treasure hunts require a car.

-In the ‘adult’ or ‘cryptic’ version, the clues are generally a bit more challenging.
+In the ‘adult’ or ‘cryptic’ version, the questions are generally a bit more challenging.
 They may be harder to spot, or require some interpretation or general knowledge, and a few will be slightly cryptic – a bit like a crossword clue.
 But don’t worry – none of them are too difficult or obscure.

 The main clues are integrated with instructions for the route to follow.
-The instructions tell you where the hunt starts and which streets to go down.
+The instructions tell you where the treasure hunt starts and which streets to go down.
 The clues appear in the order you can expect to see them.
 So, if you haven’t found a clue that comes before the instruction to turn right down Acacia Avenue, and you come to the Acacia Avenue turning, either you’ve missed the clue or it’s visible somewhere around the junction.

 · pictures of things you can see on the route – they are not presented in the order you come to them and some may be taken from obscure angles.
 Just write down where you saw it (for example, the name of the building or shop)